 It has been classroom tested with students in grades four and five with success, but it does deal with mature themes and topics related to Residential Schools, so be sure you know your students well to prepare them for the seriousness of the conversation.

-Ninja Note: This product requires the buyer to download the PDF, print the cards, and cut them apart before beginning the activity.
+Ninja Note: This resource requires downloading the PDF, printing the cards, and cutting them apart before beginning the activity.

 Have a question?
 Before contacting us, check our Frequently Asked Questions page.